 In partnership with the Theology Department, Online Theology Program, and Our Lady of Perpetual Help Parish

 Joseph’s College History and Storytelling with Sr. Mary George O'Toole, RSM

 March 20, 9:00-10:00am, Xavier Hall Lounge

 Sr. Mary George O'Toole, RSM has lived, worked and been a dynamic presence on campus for over 50 years!
 Enjoy some coffee and pastries as Sr Mary George shares the history of Saint Joseph’s College, amazing stories about the campus’ development, and other little-known facts about our

 March 21, 3:00-4:15pm, Viola George Auditorium, Alfond Hall

 Respect and Community are two of our Saint Joseph's College Core Values.
 Hospitality and inclusion reflect our Mercy heritage and spirit.
 Dignity of the human person is a theme of Catholic Social Teaching.
-In this talk, Dr. Kevin Timpe outlines the ways people with
+Mindful of these shared principles, we welcome Dr. Kevin Timpe who will outline the ways people with

-disabilities have faced exclusion and discrimination in American culture and history argues that this pattern of exclusion harms not only persons with disabilities, but also the larger communities in which they live.
+disabilities have faced exclusion and discrimination in American culture and history.
+He argues that this pattern of exclusion harms not only persons with disabilities, but also the larger communities in which they live.
 Dr. Kevin Timpe holds the William Harry

 Jellema Chair in Christian Philosophy at Calvin College.